Losant/losant-docs/docs/workflows/data/mongo.md

 ![MongoDB Node Operation](/images/workflows/data/mongodb-node-operation.png "MongoDB Node Operation")

 Next you will need to choose the operation that will be performed against the database.
 Currently the node has support for the operations [Count](http://mongodb.github.io/node-mongodb-native/2.0/api/Collection.html#count), [Distinct](http://mongodb.github.io/node-mongodb-native/2.0/api/Collection.html#distinct), [Find](http://mongodb.github.io/node-mongodb-native/2.0/api/Collection.html#find), [FindOne](http://mongodb.github.io/node-mongodb-native/2.0/api/Collection.html#findOne), [Insert](http://mongodb.github.io/node-mongodb-native/2.0/api/Collection.html#insert), and [Remove](http://mongodb.github.io/node-mongodb-native/2.0/api/Collection.html#remove).
-Depending on what operation you choose, the next section of configuration will change - depending on the expected arguments for the choosen operation.
+Depending on what operation you choose, the next section of configuration will change - depending on the expected arguments for the chosen operation.
 In the example above, the node is configured to perform a `findOne` operation.

 ![MongoDB Node Arguments](/images/workflows/data/mongodb-node-arguments.png "MongoDB Node Arguments")

-Depending on the choosen operation, the expected arguments here will change.
+Depending on the chosen operation, the expected arguments here will change.
 For example, with the `findOne` operation, there are two arguments - the query itself, and any options for the query.
 In the above example, we are not passing any options, but we are passing a templated query - searching for a document in the collection with a deviceId field that